whatsupmailbox/whatsupmailbox.github.io/_posts/2015-07-29-Oui-Please-Subscription-Box-1.4-July-2015-Review-Coupon.md

 <p>So far so good and I can't wait to start digging in to see these beauties up close and personal!</p>

 <p><center><img src='/images/OuiPlease14Catalog.jpg'></center></p>
-<p>Oui Please always includes a catalog magazine that lists all the items that may be in the box.
+<p>Oui Please always includes a catalog magazine that lists all the items that may be in Volume 1.4 box.
 I think it's great and so informational, plus their made with such good quality, I'm totally keeping mine.</p>
 <br>

 <figure class="third">